internetguru/ansible/README.md

 ## Troubleshooting

+ - Calculator in all modes except for basic shows a collapsed input field.
+   - No known solution.
- - Terminal in Ubuntu 24 kills Win+Num shortcuts (except Win+1) when focused
+ - Win+Num shortcuts not working (except Win+1) from certain apps.
+   - Known apps causing the issue: Terminal, Terminator, Calculator.
+   - Note: This only occurs with Czech keyboard layout.
-   - No known solution or workaround
+   - No known solution.
+   - Workaround: Instead of Win+Num, use Win+Shift+Num, or numpad.
  - *"Unknown error when attempting to call Galaxy"*
    - Check your internet connection and run Ansible again.
  - *"already installed"* warnings